johnlindquist/johnlindquist.com/content/posts/what-should-i-teach-in-a-video-tutorial.md

 ## Determine the Context

-How does this skill apply to their life.
-Think of the viewer, think of their situation, make a story where they would apply the skill:
+How does this skill apply to their life?
+Think of the viewer.
+Think of their situation.
+Make a story where they might apply the skill:

 - Building a Shopping Site with Inventory
 - Driving a Lego Car Through Obstacles
 - Filming Yourself for a Conference Presentation

-## Subtract the Skill From the Context
+## Separate the Skill From the Story

 > "Where do I start?!?!?"

-At this point, you have a skill and the context.
-Think of the context and subtract the skill:
+At this point, you have a skill and the context in which they'll use the skill.
+Think of the story in the context and separate the skill.

-- A Shopping Site with Invertory, But No Router
+- A Shopping Site with Inventory, But No Router
 - A Lego Car Built and Type of Controller Already Selected
 - Camera Set up and Pointing at Your Face

 ## Write Commands for the Steps

 Tell your viewers what to do.
 Use an [Imperative Sentence](https://examples.yourdictionary.com/imperative-sentence-examples.html).
 Write down the steps of adding the skill to the context as instructions.
-Each step is an action with a before and after.
+Each step is an action with the before and after context.

 Think Lego assembly or Ikea furniture.